lunarphp/lunar/docs/src/upgrading.md

 ### Changes to Tax drivers - High Impact

-Previously tax drivers were required to return a collection of `GetCandy\Models\TaxRateAmount` models.
+Previously tax drivers were required to return a collection of `Lunar\Models\TaxRateAmount` models.
 This wasn't very useful for custom tax drivers that did not use them and as a result limited their use.
 The interface was also not very clear on what should be returned.

 The interface has been updated to make this clearer.